davidguzmanp/Essentials/README.md

-# Testing the Ability of Language Models to Interpret Figurative Language
+# Metaphors Unveiled: Exploring Language Models for Figurative Text and The Gap Between Sentence Probabilities and Decoded Text
 This repository contains the dataset and code for the documentation of our submission to the course [Essentials in Text and Speech Processing 2023](https://studentservices.uzh.ch/uzh/anonym/vvz/?sap-language=EN&sap-ui-language=EN#/details/2023/003/SM/51079434) course at [University of Zurich](https://www.uzh.ch/en.html).
+You access the report [here]().

 ## Table of Contents
 * [Introduction](#introduction)